OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 -  *Bitmap Tool* – Draws a bitmap container.

 The shape tools are located in the toolbar.
-See Figure 2 -16.
+See :numref:`omedit-user-defined-shapes`.

-Figure 216: **User defined shapes.**
+.. figure :: media/omedit-user-defined-shapes.png
+  :name: omedit-user-defined-shapes

+  User defined shapes.

 The user can select any of the shape tools and start drawing on the Icon/Diagram View.
 The shapes created on the Diagram View of Model